daniel-gomm/daniel-gomm.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.cwi.nl'>Centrum Wiskunde & Informatica</a>. <a href='https://www.uva.nl'>University of Amsterdam</a>.
-Bridging structure data and generative AI.
+Bridging structured data and generative AI.

 profile:
   align: right